CrayLabs/SmartSim/doc/dragon.rst

 Known issues
 ============

-As previosuly remarked, the SmartSim-Dragon integration is at an early development stage and there are some known issues that can lead to unexpected behavior during runs.
+As previously noted, the integration of SmartSim with Dragon is still in its early development stage, and there are known issues that may result in unexpected behavior during runs:

-- *Incomplete cleanup of Dragon resources*: when SmartSim exits, it ensures that the dragon infrastructure is correctly shut down, so that all the associated resources (such as shared memory segments) are cleaned up and all processes are terminated.
-Nevertheless, in some rare cases, when the execution is interrupted abruptly (for example by terminating SmartSim with ``SIGKILL``), the cleanup process can be incomplete and processes such as the Dragon overlay network will remain active on the node where SmartSim was executed (which could be a login node, especially on Slurm systems).
-If that happens you can run
+- **Incomplete cleanup of Dragon resources**: When SmartSim exits, it attempts to properly shut down the Dragon infrastructure to clean up associated resources, such as shared memory segments, and terminate all processes.
+However, in rare cases, if the execution is abruptly interrupted (e.g., by terminating SmartSim with ``SIGKILL``), the cleanup process may be incomplete, leaving processes like the Dragon overlay network active on the node where SmartSim was executed (which could be a login node, particularly on Slurm systems).
+  If this occurs, you can use the following command to address the issue:

   .. code-block::

     smart teardown --dragon

-  which will kill all Dragon related processes, return shared memory segments, but also kill all Python processes (associated to your user name).
+  This command will terminate all Dragon-related processes, release shared memory segments, but also terminate all Python processes associated with your username.

-- *Dragon server not starting*: this can happen because of two main reasons
+- **Dragon server not starting**: This issue may arise due to two main reasons:

-  1. HSTA not available on the system: try setting the environment variable ``SMARTSIM_DRAGON_TRANSPORT`` to ``tcp``
+  1. *HSTA not available on the system*: Try setting the environment variable ``SMARTSIM_DRAGON_TRANSPORT`` to ``tcp``.
-  2. System or Workload Manager too busy: try setting the environment variable ``SMARTSIM_DRAGON_STARTUP_TIMEOUT`` to a larger value or to ``"-1"``.
+  2. *System or Workload Manager too busy*: Attempt to mitigate this by setting the environment variable ``SMARTSIM_DRAGON_STARTUP_TIMEOUT`` to a larger value or ``"-1"``.

-- *MPI-based applications hanging*: to run MPI-based applications on Dragon, Cray PMI or Cray PALS must be available on the system.
-This is a current limitation and is actively being worked on.
+- **MPI-based applications hanging**: To run MPI-based applications on Dragon, Cray PMI or Cray PALS must be available on the system.
+This limitation is currently being addressed.